 The easiest thing if you want to get them drawn without making a mess is to have them scratched instead of drawing.

 Sratch art is a fun activity for children without the chance of them smearing a chair.

-This scratch art by Melissa & Doug is a bit more extensive, making it really suitable from pre-schoolers, but there are also smaller tickets for younger children.
+This scratch art by Melissa & Doug is a bit more extensive, making it really suitable for toddlers, but there are also smaller cards for younger children.